 There are three options available: Small (no Bluetooth), Small (with Bluetooth) and Medium (with Bluetooth).
 This is definitely a lot less confusing than the previous model, where they had the Intuos Comic, Draw, Art, Photo and 3D.
 That was just too many versions.
 The model I am reviewing is the Medium version with Bluetooth.

 The new Intuos is compatible with Mac, and PC or Windows.
 The minimum operating system is Windows 7, and Mac OSX 10.11.
-It cannot be paired via Bluetooth to an iPad or Android tablet.
+It cannot be paired via Bluetooth to an iPad or Android tablet, but you can connect to Android with a USB Adapter.

 The Intuos tablet connects via USB to your computer.
 It does not have a built in screen that shows you what you’re drawing, you’ll have to draw on the tablet and then look up at a separate monitor.
 It sounds difficult, but it’s really not that hard.
 Just in case you’re wondering, the connection used is your standard USB type A. It’s not USB-C.